-Hen Harrier Action’s vision is that the UK’s uplands should be places where nature thrives undamaged and unharmed by human activity.
+Hen Harrier Action’s vision is that the UK’s uplands should be places where nature thrives unharmed by human activity.
 Places where people can enjoy a rich and diverse environment in harmony with nature rather than in conflict with it.
 Our vision will have been achieved when Hen Harrier Days become days entirely of celebration: of the return of the hen harrier to its rightful places, of birds and other animals flourishing where they should, and of a natural balance for all to enjoy when visiting our hills and moors.

 We want our uplands: